In Grade 2, your child learns to:

-To find out more about what your child is learning, talk to the teacher.
-You may also refer to the Manitoba Curriculum Framework document (in French only).
+To find out more about what your child is learning, talk to their teacher.
+You may also refer to the Language Arts Practices: Orientation Guide for information regarding the program's guiding principles and recommended practices.

 Your child’s progress in Français will be reported in three areas and may address the following questions: